-- 1) Set up a solar cell at a set distance from a light source or in full sun.
-Be sure to keep illumination constant through the measurements. - 2) Connect the voltage probe to output of the solar cell using the black lead to the negative. - 3) Connect the current probe to the output of the solar cell in series with a variable resistor.
-The resistor will be used to decrease the current from Jsc where there is maximum current but no voltage (since it is essentially a short circuit), to a maximum resistance Voc at which time there is no current flowing through the resistor but maximum voltage.
+- Set up a solar cell at a set distance from a light source or in full sun.
+Be sure to keep illumination constant through the measurements.
+(If you are using a halogen spotlight be careful about overheating the plastic enclosure of the solar cell- keep it at least 24" away).
+Depending on the light level it may be necessary to connect three solar cells in series to bring the voltage into a useful range. - 2) Connect the voltage probe to output of the solar cell using the black lead to the negative, red to positive. - 3) Connect the current probe to the output of the solar cell in series with the 500 ohm variable resistor.
+The resistor will be used to decrease the current from Jsc (where there is maximum current but no voltage since it is essentially a short circuit), to a maximum resistance Voc at which time there is no current flowing through the resistor but maximum voltage.
 Variable resistors will have to be carefully chosen; 0-100, 0-500, 0-1000 are possibilities.
+The convention in JV curves is to show photocurrent as negative.

 4) Open the DataStudio activity called JVcurve.ds.
-It will display a graph with amps on the y axis and volts on the x, and a dial display for current and voltage meters.
+It will display a graph with power on the y and volts on the x, a second graph with amps on the y axis and volts on the x, and dial displays for current and voltage.
 The sampling option is set to "Manual Sampling" and "Keep data values only when commanded.
-On both meters and graph the appropriate range is 0-.1 amps for current and 0-.5 volts.
+On both meters and graph the appropriate range is 0-.1 amps for current and 0-1.5 volts.

 - 5) Click "Start" to begin viewing the current and voltage.
 The "Start" button turns to "Keep" with a red stop square to the right.
 Each time you click "Keep" a data point is added to the graph at the instantaneous current and voltage levels.
 This data set is known as a "run" and is noted in the data summary area on the left with a matching icon on the graph.
-(An alternative method is to set the sampling method to timed and then repeatedly change the potentiometer to fill in the curve.
-Since this is continually collecting x-y points it can result in a large number of redundant pairs but is more impressive as a dynamic display). - 6) Adjust the variable resistor from 0 ohms to full resistance in a series of steps.
+(An alternative method is to set the sampling method to timed and then steadily change the potentiometer to fill points along the curve.
+Since this is continually collecting x-y points it can result in a large number of redundant pairs but is more immediate as a dynamic display). - 6) Adjust the variable resistor from 0 ohms to full resistance in a series of steps.
 You'll notice that as the resistance increases the voltage increases and the current decreases.
 Carefully adjust the variable resistor so that you get readings every .05 volts. - 7) Click the red square to stop data collection.
-Click "start" to begin a new data set. - 8) Repeat this measurement with different solar cell types. - 9) Repeat this measurement for a single cell with different levels of illumination for example by moving the lamp

-10) Establishing the load level for the point of peak power for the given light conditions.
-Under the conditions for peak power apply different colored filters.
-Record the wavelength of the transmitted light and the power.
+Click "start" to begin a new data set. - 8) Repeat this measurement with different solar cell types. - 9) Repeat this measurement for with different levels of illumination for example by moving the lamp - 10) Establish the resistance which sets voltage and current for the point of peak power for the given light conditions.
+Under these conditions apply different colored filters, such as red, green, and blue.
+Record the wavelength of the transmitted light (which should be recorded on the filter) and the power.